oracle/soda-for-java/README.md

 SODA for Java supports:

+* CRUD operations on documents of any type using unique document keys
-* CRUD operations using QBEs (simple pattern-like queries-by-example expressed in JSON), or unique document keys
+* CRUD operations on JSON documents using QBEs (simple pattern-like queries-by-example expressed in JSON), or unique document keys
 * Bulk read/write operations
 * Transactions

 SODA for Java is stable, well-documented, and has a comprehensive test suite.

+SODA for Java is built on top of native JSON support in the Oracle Database.

 **This is an open source project maintained by Oracle Corp.**